cujojs/curl/README.md

 };
 ```

-If called before the `<script>` that loads curl.js, configures curl.js.
-All of
+If called before the `<script>` that loads curl.js, a global `curl` var will
-the configuration parameters are optional. curl.js tries to do something sensible
+configure curl.js when it loads.
+All of the configuration parameters are
-in their absence. :)
+optional. curl.js tries to do something sensible in their absence. :)

+Some common configuration options:

 * baseUrl: the root folder to find all modules, default is the document's folder
 * paths: a mapping of module paths to relative paths (from baseUrl)